-- 1. Before commencing Work, the Party undertaking the Work must: - a) identify and notify the Utility Operators and Corridor Manager and obtain requirements required for Work under, adjacent to or over their Utility Structures and Road Structures; - b) have located all affected underground Utility Structures and Road Structures, such as Traffic light loops, fibre cables etc, in accordance with the requirements of the Corridor Manager and Utility Operators responsible for their affected Utility Structures and Road Structures; - c) where excavations are required to locate the structures, employ safe digging practices; and - d) if the Party cannot locate an identified structure in close proximity to the identified location, notify the respective Utility Operator or Corridor Manager who is responsible for identifying or correctly locating its assets. - 2.
-During underground Work, the Utility Operator must: - a) comply with the safe digging requirements in Department of Labour Guide for Safety with Underground Services (2002); - b) allow other Utility Operators to observe Work in close proximity to their Utility Structures; and - c) ensure that any structure location markings are of a type that will not leave residue prints in the pavements and such markings are fully removed prior to the Works Completion Notice being lodged with the Corridor Manager.
+- 1. Before commencing Work, the Party undertaking the Work must: - a) identify and notify the Utility Operators and Corridor Manager and obtain requirements required for Work under, adjacent to or over their Utility Structures and Road Structures; - b) have located all affected underground Utility Structures and Road Structures, such as Traffic signal loops, fibre cables etc, in accordance with best practice and the requirements of the Corridor Manager and Utility Operators responsible for their affected Utility Structures and Road Structures; - c) where excavations are required to locate the structures, employ safe digging practices; and

+- d) if the Party cannot locate an identified structure in close proximity to the identified location, notify the respective Utility Operator or Corridor Manager who is responsible for identifying or correctly locating its assets. - 2.
+During underground Work, the Party undertaking the Work must: - a) comply with the safe digging requirements in Worksafe Good Practice Guidelines; Excavation Safety July 2016; - b) manage the excavation risk in relation to the Survey Quality Levels; - c) allow other Utility Operators to observe Work in close proximity to their Utility Structures; and - d) ensure that any structure location markings are of a type that will not leave residue prints in the pavements and such markings are fully removed prior to the Works Completion Notice being lodged with the Corridor Manager.